Jonas1312/dilation-rate-as-fibonacci-sequence/README.md

-We can see that the output center pixel has a big receptive field encompassing the whole image, which is the whole purpose of dilated convolutions.
+We can see that the output center pixel has a big receptive field encompassing the whole image, which is the purpose of dilated convolutions.

-However, we also clearly see a uniform grid of pixels not contributing to the output center pixel, which is the unwanted gridding problem.
+However, we also clearly notice a uniform grid of pixels not contributing to the output center pixel, which is the unwanted gridding problem.

 In some neural network architectures, we sometimes see successive dilation rates growing exponentially: